SJ-Fang23/ForceRL-real-robot/README.md

 Now switch to the computer that can run the models for FLEX.

 ### On the Computer Running FLEX Models
+We use a different computer (let's call it the second computer) to run FLEX model because the computer connected to UR5 can't.

 1. In a terminal, run:
     ```bash
+    cd projects/frl-real/ForceRL-real-robot
+    conda deactivate  # because ROS can't work well with conda
     source devel/setup.bash
     ```